 The Iris Suite is in the old Red Cross Suite which has undergone a significant refurbishment project over the last few months.
 We are very grateful to The Friends of Wistaria who have pledged a large sum of money towards the purchase of some of the medical equipment on site which will be used for all patients across our list size of 16,100 patients and growing!

-The Iris Suite will handle urgent care requests between 8am – 6.30pm Monday to Friday excluding bank holidays but is not a walk in service.
+The Iris Suite will handle urgent care requests between 8am to 6.30pm Monday to Friday excluding bank holidays but is not a walk in service.

 What will change at Wistaria & Milford?

-Our “Home” surgeries of Wistaria Surgery & Milford Medical Centre will open from 8.30am – 6.00pm each weekday excluding bank holidays.
-The “Home” surgeries will continue to offer routine care and face to face appointments which will increase from 10 to 15 minutes.
+Our “Home” surgeries of Wistaria Surgery & Milford Medical Centre will open from 8.30am to 6.00pm each weekday excluding bank holidays.
+The “Home” surgeries will continue to offer routine care and face to face appointments which has increased from 10 to 15 minutes.
 Where possible your issue will be dealt with by your preferred GP as we know continuity of care is important to our patients and our doctors.

 What is Klinik?

 We are launching our new system using a “total triage” portal called Klinik.
-Patients can submit requests for care online between 6am – 6pm Monday to Friday excluding bank holidays.
-If you are not able to use the online system then you can be supported to use the system by phone between 08:30-18:00 and we will also have the ability to use the system in our waiting rooms.
+Patients can submit requests for care online between 6am to 6pm Monday to Friday excluding bank holidays.
+If you are not able to use the online system then you can be supported to use the system by phone between 08:30 to 6pm and we will also have the ability to use the system in our waiting rooms.

 Triage is the assignment of urgency of illnesses to decide the order of treatment of a large number of patients.
 Prior to the Covid-19 pandemic we only triaged some urgent/same day requests.
 We are adopting this model of total triage which means that every patient request for care will be reviewed before an appointment is booked.
 This might mean something simple like a blood test being arranged before you see or speak to a doctor or another clinician.